-A new Environmental Action Plan (replacing the 2016-21 Plan) is currently being publicly exhibited.

-The Long Term Financial Plan demonstrates that the City has the financial capacity to progress these and other significant initiatives, and provides an ongoing prudent financial budgeting framework to facilitate future decision-making, ensuring that the City is wellplaced to pursue strategic goals without risking the long term financial sustainability of its operations.
+A new Environmental Action Plan has recently been exhibited and the community's feedback is being considered to help shape a replacement for the 2016-21 Plan.
+The Long Term Financial Plan demonstrates that the City has the financial capacity to progress these and other significant initiatives, and provides an ongoing prudent financial budgeting framework to facilitate future decision-making, ensuring that the City is well-placed to pursue strategic goals without risking the long term financial sustainability of its operations.